 I need information about...

-To decide the best course of treatment for you, your health care team needs to know as much as they can about your leukemia.
-This may involve getting several tests and working with more than one health care provider.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your leukemia.
+This may involve getting some tests and working with more than one healthcare provider.